Aharonov-Casher theorems for Dirac operators on manifolds with boundary and APS boundary condition: Introduction

 where we used that by the Clifford relations $\sigma(\nu)^2$ is the identity on fibres of $E$ (restricted to $\p M$).
 As in the Appx.~2 of \cite {BB} we then define the canonical boundary operator which anti-commutes with $\sigma(\nu)$. \begin{definition} Let $E$ be a Spin$^c$ spinor bundle over $M$ with Clifford multiplication $\sigma$ and a $Spin^c$ connection $\nabla$ and let $D$ be a Dirac operator on $E$.
 We define the \demph{canonical boundary operator adapted to $D$} by

-where $\kappa$ is the eigenvalue of the shape operator\footnote{We remark that there is no clear sign convention for the shape operator} of the boundary w.r.t. the normal field $\nu$, \ie $\nabla^{LC}_{\xi^{\sharp}}\nu = \kappa \xi$.
+where $\kappa$ is the eigenvalue of the shape operator of the boundary w.r.t. the normal field $\nu$, \ie $\nabla^{LC}_{\xi^{\sharp}}\nu = \kappa \xi$.
 In fact $\kappa$ is the principal curvature of the boundary. \end{definition} Note, that $A$ was chosen so that the anti-commutator $\{A, \sigma(\nu)\}$ vanishes.
-The importance of boundary operators is that one can use them for a construction of elliptic boundary conditions which give rise to domains that are subsets of $H^1_{loc}(M, E) = \{u \in \ L^2_{loc}(M, E) \mid \nabla u \in L^2_{loc}(M, E) \}$ and on which $D$ is a Fredholm operator, therefore the name elliptic.
+In our two-dimensional case it is also not difficult to check by a direct computation that $A_0$ is symmetric.
+For a general dimension this is shown in \cite[Appx.~1]{BB}.
+By definition the canonical boundary operator $A$ is thus also symmetric.
+It follows, that it is essentially self-adjoint on $L^2(\p M; \Cb^2)$, since $\p M$ is a compact manifold.
+The importance of boundary operators is that one can use them for a construction of elliptic boundary conditions (see \cite[Defs.~1.9,~1.10, and Thm.~1.12]{BB12}) which give rise to domains that are subsets of $H^1_{loc}(M, E) = \{u \in \ L^2_{loc}(M, E) \mid \nabla u \in L^2_{loc}(M, E) \}$.
 Here $L^2_{loc}(M, E)$ denotes sections of $E$ that are square integrable over each compact subset $K \subset M$ and, in particular, we may have $K\cap \p M \neq \emptyset$.
-We also recall that Fredholm operator is an operator with closed range and finite dimensional kernel and cokernel.